NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 lunokhod1.
 That script initiates the jobs on the other machines (and itself).

-Builds are done on centos-6 and amos.
-The amos build is tested on amos and andey.
+Builds are done on centos-6 and decoder.
 The centos-6 build is tested on lunokhod1.

 The test process on lunokhod1 is the strictest, it will fail if any obtained results differ from the reference.
 The tests on other